Ochocinco: The Ultimate Catch

-Ochocinco: The Ultimate Catch is an American reality television series airing on VH1 starring wide receiver Chad Ochocinco.
-The show places him with 85 women to choose from to find love.
+Ochocinco: The Ultimate Catch is an American reality television series that aired on VH1 and starred NFL wide receiver Chad Johnson (then, Chad Ochocinco).
+The show placed him with 85 women to choose from.
 In the first episode of the show, he eliminated 69 girls.
 Rubi Pazmino was the winner of the show.
-Fellow NFL Wide Receivers, and Ochocinco's close friends, Bernard "B-Twice" Berrian and Terrell Owens appeared on some episodes offering tips and helping Ochocinco select the girls.
+Fellow NFL wide receivers, and Johnson's close friends, Bernard Berrian and Terrell Owens appeared on some episodes offering tips and helping Johnson select the girls.